p2p-org/economy/posts/2019-07-22-When-do-I-start-receiving-tezos-rewards.md

 ---
 title: "When do I start receiving Tezos rewards?"
 description: "A story about John’s XTZ delegation.
 John has some Tezos tokens and wants to receive rewards.
-He takes them to a baker"
+He takes them to a baker..."
 date: 2019-07-01
 thumbnail: 'https://live.staticflickr.com/65535/48350540051_5855cfab9d_o.jpg'
 heroImage: 'https://live.staticflickr.com/65535/48350540051_5855cfab9d_o.jpg'